pacifics/PassDao/README.md

 - SetPartners: allows the smart contract creator to set Eth account addresses.

-- SetFundingLimits: allows the smart contract creator to set the funding limits (amounts and percentage of ether balance share) for all partners.
+- SetFundingLimits: allows the smart contract creator to set the funding limits for all partners.

 - FundDaoFor: to send Eth from the Funding smart contract to the Dao according to the set limits (if the funding is fueled).